carbon-language/carbon-lang/lld/docs/NewLLD.rst

 to adopt LLD as the system linker.
 We are working on it in collaboration with the FreeBSD project.

-The linkers are notably small; as of March 2016, the COFF linker is under 7k lines and the ELF linker is about 10k lines.
+The linkers are notably small; as of June 2016, the COFF linker is under 7k lines and the ELF linker is about 13k lines, while gold is 146K lines.

 The linkers are designed to be as fast and simple as possible.
 Because it is simple, it is easy to extend to support new features.